CompilerProgramming/compilerprogramming.github.io/_sources/ez-lang.rst.txt

 Users can declare functions, each function must have a unique name.

-Polymorphic functions are not supported.
+Functions cannot be overloaded.
+Functions are not closures.

 Functions can accept one or more arguments and may optionally return a result.

-The ``func`` keyword instroduces a function declaration.
+The ``func`` keyword introduces a function declaration.

 Examples::